meliani/Career-Center/README.md

 ### Quick overview

-- Send generic email (one by one or bulk) to students from students page
-- Send generic email from projects page
-- Send generic emails from internships page
+- Announce internships
+- Generate internship agreements
+- Generate internship projects
+- Assign supervisors to projects
+- Assign jury to projects
+- Generate jury reports
 - Generate calendars for students, supervisors, examiners, and jury
-- department assignments
-- supervisor assignments
-- Students features
 - Internship agreement management
+- Send predefined emails to students, supervisors, examiners, and jury
+- Send generic emails to students, supervisors, examiners, and jury
+- Generate statistics
+- Generate charts

 For the comlete list look at DOCS-EN.md or DOCS-FR.md

 ### Available charts

-- *Anounced Internships per Program*
+- **Anounced Internships per Program**
   - A chart that shows the number of internships announced per program
-- *Projects participation by department*
+- **Projects participation by department**
   - A chart that shows the number of projects per department
-- *Internships per department*
+- **Internships per department**
   - A chart that shows the number of internships per department
-- *Internships per program*
+- **Internships per program**
   - A chart that shows the number of internships per program
-- *Intenships distribution by department*
+- **Intenships distribution by department**
   - A chart that shows the number of internships per department
-- *Internships distribution by city*
+- **Internships distribution by city**
   - A chart that shows the number of internships per city
-- *Internships distribution by country*
+- **Internships distribution by country**
   - A chart that shows the number of internships per country
-- *Internships distribution by company*
+- **Internships distribution by company**
   - A chart that shows the number of internships per company
-- *Internships by end date*
+- **Internships by end date**
   - A chart that shows the number of internships by end date
-- *Assigned supervisors per department*
+- **Assigned supervisors per department**
   - A chart that shows the number of assigned supervisors per department

 ## contributors